Tanmay20030516/Tanmay20030516/README.md

-### Hi there 👋, I'm Tanmay, pre-final year at IIT (BHU) Varanasi, an Artificial Intelligence and Data Science enthusiast.
+### Hi there 👋, I'm Tanmay, final year at IIT (BHU) Varanasi, an Artificial Intelligence and Data Science enthusiast.
 [![An image of @tanmay20030516's Holopin badges, which is a link to view their full Holopin profile](https://holopin.me/tanmay20030516)](https://holopin.io/@tanmay20030516)
 <!-- - 🔭 I’m currently working on ... -->
-- 🌱 I’m currently learning ML/DL frameworks
+- 🌱 I’m currently learning about LLMs
-- 👯 I’m looking to collaborate on projects made with PyTorch
-- 🤔 I’m looking for help with starting NLP
 - ⚡ Fun fact: Always look for a dark mode first, before setting up an IDE 😉
 <!-- - 💬 Ask me about ...
 - 📫 How to reach me: ...